-When it comes to setting boundaries, many people find therapy to be extremely beneficial.
-If you grew up with parents who continuously pushed your boundaries, standing up to them can be quite difficult.
-If necessary, seek the advice of a mental health expert about your individual circumstances.
+When setting boundaries, many people find therapy to be highly beneficial.
+If you grew up with parents who continuously pushed your limits, standing up to them can be pretty tricky.
+If necessary, seek the advice of a mental health expert about your circumstances.

 Frequently Asked Questions

 Is it disrespectful to set boundaries with parents?

 Setting boundaries with your parents is not at all rude.
 On the contrary, it is healthy to politely establish your boundaries and ask your parents to respect those demands.

 How do you set boundaries with toxic parents?